 Green, Sir Guy (Stephen Montague) (b.
 July 26, 1937, Launceston, Tasmania), acting governor (1973, 1982, 1987) and governor (1995-2003) of Tasmania and acting governor-general of Australia (2003); knighted 1982.

-Green (Macías de Heller), (María del) Rosario (b.
-1941, Mexico City), foreign minister of Mexico (1998-2000).
+Green (Macías de Heller), (María del) Rosario (Gloria) (b.
+March 31, 1941, Mexico City, Mexico), foreign minister of Mexico (1998-2000).
 She held a string of diplomatic and foreign posts, culminating in her arrival at the UN in New York in March 1994 as assistant secretary-general in the political affairs department.
 The highest-ranking woman at the time in the UN bureaucracy in New York, Green was appointed the first coordinator of all women's issues in the UN system in 1995.
 Most considered her an outspoken advocate on a wide variety of issues, including working conditions at the UN, harassment complaints, and the role of women in UN programs worldwide.
 Green moved to then Secretary General Boutros Boutros-Ghali's personal office where she was an adviser mainly on Western Hemisphere and European affairs.
 A former Mexican deputy foreign minister, Green was well versed on Central American problems and played a key role in the 1992 El Salvador peace accords.
 She continued to advise Boutros-Ghali on the issue and traveled with him to the region.
 She left the UN at the end of 1996, at the same time as Boutros-Ghali.
 She returned to Mexico, where she won election to the Senate for the ruling Institutional Revolutionary Party (PRI) the following year.
 Appointing her Mexico's first female foreign minister in 1998, Pres.
-Ernesto Zedillo stressed Green's extensive foreign affairs experience in posts ranging from Mexico's last ambassador to communist East Germany to its representative at the World Bank.
+Ernesto Zedillo stressed Green's extensive foreign affairs experience in posts ranging from Mexico's last ambassador to East Germany (1989-90) to its representative at the World Bank.
+In 2001-04 she was ambassador to Argentina.

 Greene, Wallace M(artin), Jr. (b.
 Dec.
 27, 1907, Waterbury, Vt. - d.
 March 8, 2003, Alexandria, Va.), U.S. Marine Corps commandant (1964-67).
 His 37-year Marine career took him to China in the 1930s and to London and the South Pacific in World War II.
 In March 1965, when Pres.
 Lyndon B. Johnson ordered combat troops to what was then South Vietnam, a Marine regiment was the first American combat unit to enter the country.
 The U.S. presence eventually grew to 500,000, of which about 70,000 were Marines.
 Under Greene, the Marine Corps grew from 178,000 active-duty personnel to nearly 300,000.
 As chief of staff of the Marine Corps and then as commandant, Greene was instrumental in a study that looked 20 years into the future and put forth new ideas that later became part of Marine Corps doctrine.
 A key proposal was training individual infantrymen to spot targets and use satellite positioning and "terminal guidance" systems to call in artillery, airstrikes, or rockets.